Requirements for the Major

 - May be exempted by the following quantitative courses: BIOL 51a, ECON 83a, MATH 36a AND MATH 36b, or PSYC 51a or an appropriate score in AP Statistics.

 As a part of completing the Business major, students must:

-- Fulfill the oral communication requirement by successfully completing the 2-credit BUS practicum Oral Communication and your Business Career.
+- Fulfill the writing intensive requirement and oral communication requirement by successfully completing Business Communications, BUS 47a

 - Fulfill the digital literacy requirement by successfully completing one of the following: BUS 6a, BUS 10a, BUS 51a, or BUS 71a.

 **Only students admitted Fall 2019 and after are required to complete these requirements.
 Students who entered Brandeis University prior to Fall 2019 should refer the University Bulletin of their entrance year for the proper requirements.**

 Note: You MUST earn a grade of "C" or above to count toward your major in your core and all Business Administration courses.
 "C-minus" is the minimum grade you must earn in your Business and Society courses.
 No courses taken pass/fail will count towards the business major.